mattroyer/mayak/README.md

 Mayak.new base, directories_and_files
 ```

-The previous block of code will add the keys in the hash as directories to your base directory.
+The above block of code will add the keys in the hash as directories to your base directory.
 It will then look at what types of file extensions that folder requires and will move the files in your base directory to their corresponding directory.

 ## Tasks
   - Implement JSON config file with accompanying code which holds the information for base_directory, file_directories, and files